PawelLipski/-git-machete-blog-2/blog-2.md

 If you plan to add some existing local branch to the dependency tree, but you don't remember what it actually depended on in the first place...

-TODO add a branch that's not listed
-In the demo we have a branch ??? that is not yet listed in the definition file.
+In the demo we have a branch `drop-constraint` that is not yet managed by git machete (i.e. not listed in the definition file).

-Now let's just do `git machete add ????`
+Now let's try and do `git machete add drop-constraint`:

 TODO insert screenshot

-In case the desired upstream branch isn't specified with `--onto` option, `add` subcommand tries infers this upstream by some log/reflog magic similar to the one used for `fork-point`
-(as described in the first part of the series).
+Since the desired upstream branch wasn't specified (no `--onto` option was provided), `add` subcommand inferred the `drop-constraint`'s upstream with a little use of log/reflog magic... actually, somewhat similar to the one used for `fork-point` (as described in the first part of the series).

 TODO remove {
 	That's too complicated to outline in details, but in general it is based on a similar trick as the algorithm for determining the fork point: